 Jane Petersen Burfield

 Jane Petersen BurfieldKilling someone softly with words is greatly appealing to a North Toronto matron like Jane.
-After raising three wonderful daughters in a 4th generation family home, she is ready for more adventure.
-Finding a way to use fashion, vegetables and small animals in her stories to bring about justice, albeit rough justice, is her challenge.
+After raising three wonderful daughters in a 4th generation family home, she was ready for more adventure.
+Finding a way to use fashion, vegetables and small animals in her stories to bring about justice, albeit rough justice, became her challenge.

-To her utter amazement, Jane won the Bony Pete Short Story Award in 2001 for “Slow Death and Taxes”, the first short story she wrote.
-After several more years of success with the Bloody Words story contest, she decided writing was a misery-making but delightful challenge.
-She has had short stories published in Blood on the Holly and Bloody Words, the Anthology.
+To her utter amazement, Jane won the Bony Pete Short Story Award for “Slow Death and Taxes”, the first short story she wrote.
+She went on to publish several more short stories in Blood on the Holly; Bloody Words, the Anthology; and all six of the Mesdames anthologies.

 Connect with Jane Burfield at her Website